sps014/BlazorML5/README.md

  ### Warning
- This repo is deprecated in favour of better , performant BlazorBindGen.
+To minimize the bundle size libary is rewritten with binding generator, for raw example:
 See [sample](https://github.com/sps014/BlazorBindGen/blob/main/SampleApp/Pages/ML5Page.razor) how to use ML5 models with BlazorBindGen [here](https://github.com/sps014/BlazorBindGen/blob/main/SampleApp/Pages/ML5Page.razor).

  ### An Easy Machine Learning Library for Blazor.